Ni Chiang-huai: Old age

-1936, due to illness, Ni Chiang-huai switched from outdoor sketching to indoor painting.
+In 1936, due to illness, Chiang-huai switched from outdoor sketching to indoor painting.
 He believed the difficulty in developing Taiwan's art was that the cultural development was not comprehensive enough, so he began preparing to establish an art museum.
-Ni Chiang-huai had completed his preset art museum blueprint in his diary and actively purchased Chinese and Western art for the museum's collection.
+Chiang-huai had completed his preset art museum blueprint in his diary and actively purchased Chinese and Western art for the museum's collection.
 However, he was bedridden due to kidney disease in 1941 and died in 1943 at the age of 50.
 On April 21, 2023, Ni Jianghuai's descendants donated nearly 500 of his creations, collections of artworks, and documents to the Taipei Fine Arts Museum.

 Contribution to Taiwanese art

-Ni Chiang-huai was an artist, promoter, and sponsor of the development of Taiwanese art.
-In 1924, Ni Chiang-huai, Chen Chih-chi, Chen Yingsheng, Chen Chengfan, Ran In-ting, and others established the "Seven Stars Painting Society" in the name of "Seven Stars Mountain," the spiritual symbol of Taipei.
+Chiang-huai was an artist, promoter, and sponsor of the development of Taiwanese art.
+In 1924, Chiang-huai, Chen Chih-chi, Chen Yingsheng, Chen Chengfan, Ran In-ting, and others established the "Seven Stars Painting Society" in the name of "Seven Stars Mountain," the spiritual symbol of Taipei.
 It was the first painting group composed of Taiwanese people at that time., they held oil painting and watercolor painting exhibitions at the National Taiwan Museum every year.
 At the same time, he also sponsored the "Taiwan Watercolor Painting Society" led by Ishikawa.
 In addition to providing funds for annual exhibitions, this fund was also used to invite Japanese watercolor painters to provide works for viewing and lectures.
 However, four years after the establishment of the Seven Stars Painting Circle, because its members were scattered in four places, it was disbanded at the suggestion of Chen Chih-chi.
 In 1929, the "Red Island Society" was formed.
-Ni Chiang-huai was still the main member, and there were He Delai, Fan Hongjia, Zhang Qiuhai, Guo Baichuan, Chen Ching-fen, Chen Yingsheng, Chen Houei-kuen, Chen Chih-chi, Chen Houei-kuen, Tan Teng-pho, Yang San-lang, Liao Chi-chun, and Lan Yinding, a total of 14 people.
-At the same time as establishing the Red Island Society, Ni Jianghuai established the "Taiwan Painting Research Institute" in his capital.
+Chiang-huai was still the main member, and along with him there were He Delai, Fan Hongjia, Zhang Qiuhai, Guo Baichuan, Chen Ching-fen, Chen Yingsheng, Chen Houei-kuen, Chen Chih-chi, Chen Houei-kuen, Tan Teng-pho, Yang San-lang, Liao Chi-chun, and Lan Yinding, a total of 14 people.
+At the same time as establishing the Red Island Society, Ni Jianghuai established the "Taiwan Painting Research Institute" in the capital.
 Ishikawa, Chen Zhiqi, Yang Sanlang, and Lan Yinding instructed it.
 It was the earliest private art cram school in Taiwan.
 The institute was closed three years after its establishment.
 During this period, there were about 25 students who received an education, including important Taiwanese painters such as Hong Ruilin, Chang Wan-chuan, and Chen De-wang.
-After 1936, Ni Jianghuai supported the "Taiwan Watercolor Painting Society" and the "Yilu Society" formed by Ishikawa's students and repeatedly helped young people.
+After 1936, Ni Jianghuai supported the "Taiwan Watercolor Painting Society" and the "Yilu Society" formed by Ishikawa's students and helped young people.